-A primary responsibility of the students themselves is to ensure compliance with the system of requirements and deadlines in this manual and provided by the Office of Graduate and Professional Studies (OGAPS).
+A primary responsibility of the students themselves is to ensure compliance with the system of requirements and deadlines in this manual and provided by the Office of Graduate and Professional Studies.
+It is also important to note that the student must communicate with our Academic Advising Center to keep track of degree requirements.
 If students fail to adhere to the guidelines, they and their Major Professor will be notified by the Departmental Staff, or the ADH.
 If a student consistently fails to make satisfactory progress in their degree program, the Department Head will take the matter into consideration for further action.

-V. ASSOCIATE DEPARTMENT HEAD FOR ACADEMIC AFFAIRS
+VI.
+ASSOCIATE DEPARTMENT HEAD FOR GRADUATE PROGRAM

-The Associate Department Head for Academic Affairs (ADH) serves in an advisory capacity to the Department Head for all matters dealing with undergraduate and graduate student affairs, curriculum development, and classroom instruction.
+The Associate Department Head (ADH) for Graduate Program serves in an advisory capacity to the Department Head for all matters dealing with undergraduate and graduate student affairs, curriculum development, and classroom instruction.
 The ADH also serves as liaison between the Head and the CAC and Graduate Recruiting Committee.
 In these capacities, the ADH serves as a voting member of these committees.
 Routine academic matters and normal operation will be administered by the ADH, with regular reporting to the Head.